Nieuw-Vennep: History

 Northwest of present-day Nieuw-Vennep lay the island Vennip or Vennep, to which Nieuw-Vennep owes its name, meaning "New Vennep".
 Nieuw-Vennep is one of two towns officially founded after the lake Haarlemmermeer was made into a dry land polder in 1852.
 The other town was Hoofddorp, at the time still named Kruisdorp.
 Until 1868 Nieuw-Vennep was called Venneperdorp, both towns have used their current name since that time.

 The first inhabitants were farm laborers living under poor circumstances.
 As a result of the conditions, the town was nicknamed De Krim, in reference to the Crimea war fought between 1853 and 1856.
 As Hoofddorp became the governmental and economic center of the municipality, the development of Nieuw-Vennep lagged behind.
 On 2 November 1862 the construction of a new church ("De Witte Kerk") was initiated by the Dutch Reformed Church.

 Economics

 The municipality of Haarlemmermeer, of which Nieuw-Vennep is a part, ranks in the top 15% of the country's richest municipalities by income level.
 Nieuw-Vennep is located close to Amsterdam, as well as the main airport of the country which provides around 65,000 jobs.
 Many people who work in Amsterdam or other nearby cities, have chosen to settle in Nieuw-Vennep for its peacefulness and family-friendly facilities.

 However, during the COVID-19 pandemic of 2020, it was also one of the economically hardest-hit regions, with its GDP shrinking 28% as the nearby airport Schiphol suffered a big blow.

-Transportation
+Transport

 Besides several bus lines going in and out, there is also the Railway station Nieuw-Vennep, which includes a 10-minute train ride to Schiphol, a 30 min ride to Amsterdam Central station, and other destinations.